 What is Wavedashing in Rocket League?

 Essentially what this technique consists of is players using timed jumping, rotations, and power slides to create momentum and build speed almost as fast as a full tank of boost – meaning that those moments where you’re on the back foot with no boost could be a thing of the past.

+This method is quite a technical and complex move to master.
 Especially when trying to combine it with dribbling or defending.
 Though it does have a number of great uses.

 One of which is the obvious use to move faster without any boost in the tank.
 Though it can also be used to have a harder shot impact without boost through offering a higher velocity impact with the powerslide.
 It’s a subtle difference but one that can be the difference between a failed and successful pass.